bayesball/Teaching-Statistics-Using-Baseball/README.md

 CHAPTER 9  Modeling Baseball Using a Markov Chain
 -------------------------------------------------------

-case_9_1.csv  Transition counts from play-by-play data in 1987 National League season
+transition2014.csv  Transition counts from play-by-play data in 2014 season

-case_9_2.csv  Values of all transitions using play-by-play data in 1987 National League season